surfer190/fixes/docs/bitcoin/mastering-lightning-network-notes.md

 ### Lightning Channels

-A channel is a financial relationship
+* A channel is a financial relationship.
 The channel a wallet open a channel with is called a _channel peer_

 Not all channel peers are _good_.
 Well connected peers can route payments over shorter paths - increasing the chance of success.
 Some channels cannot handle large payments.